 LIFE data that have not been previously published but which are needed for grant applications or contract proposals must have prior approval for use by the LIFE Steering Committee.

 26.7.
-INTERIM ANALYSES, TIMELINE FOR PUBLICATION AND DATA REPORTS TO STEERING COMMITTEE a regular basis, and recommendations of the DSMB and Steering Committee will be followed.
+INTERIM ANALYSES, TIMELINE FOR PUBLICATION AND DATA REPORTS TO STEERING COMMITTEE

 26.7.1.
 Rationale for Interim Analyses